 PDF Converter looks in the PDF file on the statement for the year.
-The distinctive indication of year, like in this example, it determines 2016 and it shows dates with the 2016 year because dates year is missing in the Chase.
-Some PDF files, where there is no clear indication, what the year is it, you can control the year manually by setting it.
+The distinctive indication of year, like in this example, determines 2016 and it shows dates with the 2016 year because dates year is missing in the Chase.
+In some PDF files, where there is no clear indication, what the year is, you can control the year manually by setting it.
 You can basically set the year you like.

 There are different CSV layouts, CSV generic formats.
 The Regular CSV layout, that will just save all the columns you see inside the application.
-Also there are: Excel file - the same, XLSX Excel layout - recent XLSX format, XLS Excel - old XLS format, CSV layout for Quickbooks Online, CSV layout for Xero, Quicken for Mac (CSV Mint layout), POSH layout, Clipboard layout - the same as CSV layout, you can copy it without saving the file, copy to Clipboard and then you start Excel and just paste it.
+Also, there are Excel files - the same, XLSX Excel layout - recent XLSX format, XLS Excel - old XLS format, CSV layout for Quickbooks Online, CSV layout for Xero, Quicken for Mac (CSV Mint layout), POSH layout, Clipboard layout - the same as CSV layout, you can copy it without saving the file, copy to Clipboard and then you start Excel and just paste it.

-The checkbox 'Open after conversion' will make the converter to open CSV file after a conversion, so you can review it before importing into your accounting system.
+The checkbox 'Open after conversion' will make the converter open the CSV file after a conversion, so you can review it before importing it into your accounting system.

 To create a CSV file, first, select a Target, confirm Date format and then click 'Convert' button.